 Instead, why not install a “speaker” in each room of the house?
-That’s how whole home WiFi (or mesh WiFi) systems work, with multiple nodes installed around your home so you’ve got solid WiFi coverage from one end to the other.
+That’s how whole home WiFi or mesh networks work, with multiple nodes installed around your home so you’ve got solid WiFi coverage from one end to the other.

-A modular mesh whole-home WiFi system is flexible and scalable, giving you a customizable method of expanding your WiFi without the need to add range extenders, which have performance and ease-of-use issues.
-It’s just like installing lighting fixtures to illuminate your home; you choose how many nodes to place, which rooms need the coverage, and when it’s time to add more to extend the signal even further.
+A modular mesh whole home WiFi system is flexible and scalable, giving you a customizable method of expanding your WiFi without the need to add range extenders, which have performance and ease-of-use issues.
+It’s just like installing lighting fixtures to illuminate your home; you can place your nodes anywhere in your home.
+You choose which rooms need the coverage, and when it’s time to add more to extend the signal even further.

-Most mesh systems are paired with a smartphone app for guided setup—the app walks you through the set-up process for optimal placement of nodes throughout your home.
-It will help you find those hard-to-reach areas, so you can place nodes in areas that otherwise wouldn’t receive WiFi coverage.
+Most mesh systems use a mobile app for a guided setup.—The app walks you through the set-up process for optimal placement of nodes throughout your home.
+It will help you find dead zones, so you can place nodes in those areas that otherwise wouldn’t receive WiFi coverage.
 The mobile app also incorporates some cool features to help you manage your WiFi, such as parental controls, device prioritization, guest access, and more.

 Wired and Wireless Expansion